hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 $ aws s3 sync public s3://my-bucket
 ```

 **Warning:** Remember to sync only the public directory and not `private_key.pem`!
-And if you do want to sync your private key, remember to set appropriate bucket policy.
+And if you do want to sync your private key, remember to set appropriate bucket policy so it isn't accidentally exposed.

 Your repository should now be available under an URL like: `https://<bucket>.s3.<region>.amazonaws.com` or however you configured your bucket.